konspatl/DL-EEG/README.md

 The aim of this project is to provide:

-- a standard framework for EEG preprocessing and dataset extraction, suitable for machine learning analysis
+- a standard framework for EEG preprocessing and dataset extraction, suitable for machine learning analyses
 - the creation and training of deep learning models using EEG-driven network designs and methodologies
 - the evaluation and testing of deep learning models over a variety of EEG systems and learning tasks
 - a consistent EEG-processing pipeline, by exploiting the spatio-temporal structure of the EEG